Clinical Psychology Admission Process

 - Kevin Wu

-You can also work with other department faculty, as well as Julie Crouch, director of the Center for the Study of Family Violence and Sexual Assault.
+You can also ask to work with other department faculty, as well as Julie Crouch, director of the Center for the Study of Family Violence and Sexual Assault.

 Please note: The ability to work with individuals outside of the core clinical faculty depends on funding and faculty interest.
 You can choose to work with another faculty member if the initial match isn't satisfactory.